manuGil/online-core/docs/source/radiometric-ops.rst

       :align: center

 Task 4
    Compare the results of each band by toggling the visibility of the layers off and on.
 Give special attention to the comparison of band 3 and band 2.
 These two bands are displayed with similar composition, and jet they look quite different from the others.
-This proves that different spectral properties were measured in those spectral bands.
+This proves that those bands captured different spectral properties.

 Task 5
    Use the topographic map ``topo34f.img`` to find areas in the ``Spot270611.img`` with Water (Cyan), Buildings (Purple) and Evergreen Forest (Green with overprinted symbols).
 Then, identify the relative brightness in each of the four bands associated with the areas listed above.
 Fill in the table below.